 Beetroot: Whole Food Profile

-Red table beets (Beta vulgaris var. rubra L.) are the deep red root vegetable loaded with complex carbohydrates, unique phytoactive compounds, essential vitamins, and essential minerals.
+Red table beets (Beta vulgaris L. var. rubra) are the deep red root vegetable loaded with unique phytoactive compounds, vitamins and minerals that are responsible for the root’s renowned cardiovascular benefits.

-Percentages shown as %DV per dry serving of 17g beetroot powder.
+Percentages shown as %DV per dry serving of 17g beetroot powder (approx. 5 whole beets)

 Flavones